 said, "It's like the inside of my brain done as a musical".

-And Frank Woodley (of Lano and Woodley) said, "Absolutely superb.
+And comedian Frank Woodley said, "Absolutely superb.
 A

 wildly enjoyable attempt to explain the mysteries of the profound